Isaac-opz/Isaac-opz/README.md

 I'm a passionate tech enthusiast who loves exploring new technologies and pushing the boundaries of what's possible in the world of coding and tech.
 I believe that continuous learning and growth are essential in this ever-evolving field.

-If you have any questions about the technologies I use, such as Python, Docker, or Git, please don't hesitate to reach out.
+If you have any questions about the technologies I use, such as `Python`, `Docker`, or `Git`, please don't hesitate to reach out.
 I'm here to help and share my knowledge with you.

 <!--- ## Technologies I Use